santiagoolivos/signatureapi-tutorials/powerautomate/how-to-handle-errors.md

 The automation process follows these steps:

 1. **Trigger:** SignatureAPI trigger starts the flow.
-In this case, the trigger is when a recipient is rejected.
+In this case, the trigger is when the email to sign for the recipient bounces.
 But  you can do the same for other triggers, you can find more information in the [SignatureAPI documentation](https://signatureapi.com/docs).
 2. **Notify Slack:** Send a notification to Slack with the error details.

 Here’s what your final Power Automate flow will look like: